How to Paint your Kitchen Cabinets

 Depending on the type of paint you have chosen to use, there may be an extra stage required.
 Some paints require a layer of sealant or wax to be painted over them.
 Helping to ensure the paint repels water and other substances and making sure your paint job will last a long time.

 You are going to enjoy this step as it is incredibly satisfying.
-After all your paint and any layers of wax or sealant is dry, slowly and carefully remove each piece of tape from any metal or other surfaces you had covered.
+After all your paint and any wax or sealant layers are dry, slowly and carefully remove each piece of tape from any metal or other surfaces you had covered.

 Having completed all these steps, the last stage is to make a cup of tea, take a big step back, and thoroughly enjoy the satisfaction of your completed paint job.